 The workbench isn’t fancy—it’s built from standard construction lumber.
 But you can easily customize it with drawers or other features now or later.
 To see some of the improvements you can make, visit DIY Workbench Upgrades.

 Cut the parts according to the Cutting List.
 We used a miter saw, but a circular saw will work fine.
-Mark the 2x4s with a Speed square or combination square.
+Mark the 2x4s with a speed square or combination square.
 Then carefully cut the boards to length.
 If you plan to stain or paint the bench, now is the time to sand the parts.
 And to really simplify your job, you could also stain or paint the parts before you assemble the bench.

 The overall dimensions of the DIY workbench are: 60′ wide x 28-1/4′ deep x 36′ tall plus a 7-3/4′ backboard.

-Use 3-in. screws to assemble the frames that support the top and the shelf.
+- Use 3-in. screws to assemble the frames that support the top and the shelf.
 To avoid splitting the 2x4s, either drill pilot holes or use self-drilling screws.
 Build both frames and set the top frame aside.

 - Pro tip: Remember, if you’re not using self-drilling screws, drill pilot holes for the screws.
 Photo 1 shows how to assemble the frames.
 Set the top frame aside and screw the shelf boards to the shelf frame (Photo 2).

+Assemble the Legs

-Drill five holes about 2 in. from the edge of the pegboard with the countersinking bit.
-Spread a bead of construction adhesive on the legs and attach the pegboard with 1-1/4-in. screws.
-If glue oozes through the holes, wait for it to dry.
+- Pro tip: If glue oozes through the holes, wait for it to dry.
 Then shave it off with a sharp chisel.

-Photo 3 shows how to build the leg assemblies.
 You’ll notice that the leg assemblies are 1/8 in. narrower than the inside dimension of the top.
 That’s so you can install the legs without binding, which would cause the pegboard to bow.
 Also, if the only pegboard you can find is thinner than the 1/4-in. pegboard specified, add the difference to the front and back of the shelf frame (C).
 For example, if you buy 1/8-in. pegboard, add 1/4 in. to parts C.

 The pegboard is useful for hanging tools, but its real function is to stabilize the workbench as a brace.
 We added the construction adhesive to make sure the assemblies stayed strong and rigid.
 Be aware, though, that some of the adhesive will be visible through the holes.